Fact-checked

 • temporary decrease in immunity and persistent immunodeficiency states;

-• prolonged adherence to bed rest (or forced lying position under certain conditions), leading to a deterioration in the ventilation of the lungs;
+• prolonged bed rest (or forced lying down in certain conditions), leading to deterioration of pulmonary ventilation;

-• hereditary and autoimmune fibrosis associated with systemic scleroderma, lupus erythematosus, cystic fibrosis.
+• hereditary and autoimmune fibroses associated with systemic scleroderma, lupus erythematosus, cystic fibrosis.

-And the risk factors of hospital pneumonia are in the use of inhalation anesthesia (for surgical interventions), tracheal intubation and artificial respiration.
+Risk factors for hospital-acquired pneumonia include the use of inhalation anesthesia (during surgical interventions), tracheal intubation and artificial ventilation.

 Pathogenesis

-As is known, the structural elements of the lungs are lobes consisting of segments, the tissue of which is lobules (lobules).
-The pulmonary lobes on the outside are surrounded by a thin connective tissue (serous) membrane - the visceral pleura, which also comes in between the lobes of the slit.
-A pleural fluid (usually 10–20 ml) is contained in the pleural cavity (formed by the leaves of the pleura, both parenteral and visceral), which facilitates movement between the lungs and the chest wall.
+As is known, the structural elements of the lungs are lobes consisting of segments, the tissue of which is lobules.
+The pulmonary lobes are surrounded on the outside by a thin connective tissue (serous) membrane - the visceral pleura, which also extends into the gaps between the lobes.
+The pleural cavity (formed by the pleural sheets - parietal and visceral) contains pleural fluid (usually 10-20 ml), facilitating movement between the lungs and the chest wall.

-The lower airways are not sterile: they are always exposed to pathogens.
-The pathogenesis of inflammation caused by them is associated with the invasion and spread of the aforementioned bacteria in the lung parenchyma at the alveolar level, and the response to this invasion of the body's immune cells.
+The lower respiratory tract is not sterile: it is always exposed to pathogenic microorganisms.
+The pathogenesis of the inflammation caused by them is associated with the invasion and spread of the above-mentioned bacteria into the lung parenchyma at the alveolar level, and the response to this invasion by the body's immune cells.

-Alveolar macrophages of the lung tissue must absorb and destroy pathogens, but bacteria are able to overcome this defense and begin to multiply.
+Alveolar macrophages in the lung tissue are supposed to engulf and destroy pathogens, but bacteria are able to overcome this defense and begin to multiply.

-For example, pneumococcal toxin pneumolysin is an enzyme that is released from microbes and binds to the cholesterol of the cytoplasmic membrane of lung tissue cells to form pores — large oligomeric arc and ring structures that damage the cell membrane (so that the contents of the cell become available to the bacterium).
-The inflammatory response develops due to the binding of the toxin to the TLR4 receptors, and the proapoptotic effects result from the stimulation of the activity of inflammatory mediators, such as TNF-α, IL-1β, IL-8, G-CSF and prostaglandins.
+For example, the pneumococcal toxin pneumolysin is an enzyme released by microbes that binds to cholesterol in the cytoplasmic membrane of lung cells to form pores – large oligomeric arc and ring structures that damage the cell membrane (so that the cell contents become accessible to the bacteria).
+The inflammatory response occurs due to the binding of the toxin to TLR4 receptors, and the proapoptotic effects result from stimulation of the activity of inflammatory mediators such as TNF-α, IL-1β, IL-8, G-CSF and prostaglandins.

-And the impact of Legionella pneumophila bacteria is focused on the apoptosis of alveolar macrophages in the acini and respiratory bronchioles of the human lung.
+The effect of Legionella pneumophila bacteria is focused on the apoptosis of alveolar macrophages in the acini and respiratory bronchioles of the human lungs.

-In the case of pleuropneumonia, inflammation is accompanied by the appearance of an exudate containing fibrin and subsequent infiltration of individual sections or the entire tissue of the affected lung lobe, which leads to its structural changes - homogeneous compaction.
+In the case of pleuropneumonia, inflammation is accompanied by the appearance of fibrin-containing exudate and subsequent infiltration of individual areas or the entire tissue of the affected lobe of the lung, which leads to its structural changes - homogeneous compaction.

 Epidemiology

-While in the United States and Canada, the frequency of pneumonia is more than 5 million cases per year, 80% of new cases are treated as outpatients, and lobar bacterial pneumonia or pleuropneumonia is diagnosed in 12 patients per thousand, and most often it is men.
-The risk of death in complex cases, CDC statistics estimated at 7.3% -11.6% (in Latin America -13.4%).
+While the incidence of pneumonia in the United States and Canada is more than 5 million cases per year, 80% of new cases are considered outpatient, and lobar bacterial pneumonia or pleuropneumonia is diagnosed in 12 patients per thousand, and most often these are men.
+The risk of death in severe cases is estimated by CDC statistics at 7.3%-11.6% (in Latin American countries - 13.4%).

-According to the European Respiratory Journal, up to 12.5% of cases of intrahospital pneumonia are caused by Staphylococcus aureus: the adult population usually ranges from 5.15 to 7.06 cases per thousand people per year, but at the age of less than 4 years and over 60 years - more 12 cases per thousand.
+According to the European Respiratory Journal, up to 12.5% of hospital-acquired pneumonia cases are caused by Staphylococcus aureus: the rate in adults is usually 5.15 to 7.06 cases per thousand people per year, but in those under 4 years of age and over 60 years of age it is more than 12 cases per thousand.
 The mortality rate for Europe is 9%.